When Can I Change My Nose Ring?

 How Long Will It Take for My Nose to Heal?

-For example, a nostril piercing takes, on average, around four to six months to heal, whereas a septum piercing only takes three to four months to heal because the tissue is so much thinner at this location.
-(Warning: Though the recovery process is expedited, the thinner the tissue is at the site of piercing, generally, the more painful it will be when punctured.)
+For example, a nostril piercing typically takes around 4 to 6 months to heal, whereas a septum piercing takes about 3 to 5 months to heal because the tissue is much thinner at this location.
+Interestingly, though the recovery process is expedited, the thinner the tissue at the site of piercing, generally, the more painful the piercing will be.

-Nostril and septum piercings are the most common; however, for reference, a nasal ring piercing will take around four to six months to heal, a rhino piercing six to nine months to heal, and a bridge piercing anywhere from two to three months.
+Nostril and septum piercings are the most common; however, for reference, a nasal ring piercing will take around 4 to 6 months to heal, a rhino piercing 6 to 9 months to heal, and a bridge piercing anywhere from 2 to 3 months.

 Piercing Material

 Additionally, the material of the stud in place can affect the speed of your nose’s recuperation.
-Nose rings are most commonly made out of materials like stainless steel, titanium, niobium, and gold.
+High-quality materials like surgical-grade metals, such as stainless steel, titanium, niobium, or solid gold, are gentler on the skin and reduce the risk of irritation or allergic reactions, supporting smoother healing.

 The Size of Piercing

 The size of your piercing can also contribute to a longer or shorter recovery time, depending on the thickness of your chosen stud or ring.
-In general, the wider the piercing, the longer it will take to heal.
+Properly sized jewelry allows for swelling and airflow.
+Jewelry that’s too tight or too heavy can slow healing and cause discomfort.
+Preferably, go with something with a longer stem to allow enough space for proper healing processes.

 It can also be incredibly beneficial to wash your piercing twice a day during the first several months of the healing process.
-It helps to use warm water in conjunction with a saline solution or a gentle, unscented soap when washing the site.
-Rinse thoroughly afterward to ensure no leftover cleaning product residue is left behind.
+A tip from us: dab on some saline solution with a clean cotton pad post-shower, twice a day, to speed up healing.
+Otherwise, use warm water in conjunction with a gentle, unscented soap when washing the site.
+Rinse thoroughly afterward to ensure no residue from the cleaning product remains.

 Soon, you will be accessorizing with fun jewelry in no time.